 The scanner has an accuracy of up to around 0.1mm, and is easily connectable to your computer through USB to transfer over your scans.
 For editing scans, the Matter and Form scanner comes with specialized Mfstudio and Quickscan 3D software to make sure your scans look perfect.
 You can then export the .STL files and print them with your 3D printer.

 The 3D scanner can scan objects in size up to 25 cm tall and 18 cm in diameter.
-It is compatible with every major OS, such as Windows 7+ and iOS10.7+.
-What we like most however is that it folds up, making it extremely portable for scanning on the move.
+It is compatible with every major OS, so Mac users needn’t worry.
+What we like most however is that it folds up, making it a perfect portable 3D scanner.

 - Company based: USA